-The EU CCP Recovery and Resolution Regulation ("CCPR")1 establishes a harmonised framework for the recovery and resolution of CCPs established in the EU.
+I. CCPRCCPR establishes a harmonised framework for the recovery and resolution of EU CCPs.
 CCPR is intended to ensure that both CCPs and their regulators will act decisively in a crisis scenario to keep CCPs providing their critical functions and to limit the impact on the financial system and on public funds.